 Upper Mustang Trek explores the desolate barren landscapes to the north of the Annapurna region and the rich cultural heritage of the Tibetan descendants of Thakali and Gurung ethnicities along with the rare Bon religion.
-The Upper Mustang Trek in Nepal is all about the roaring winds, desert-like arid landscape, and the flapping Chortens add a bit of religion into it.
+The trek is all about the roaring winds, desert-like arid landscape, and the flapping Chortens add a bit of religion into it.
 Venture into the once isolated region of Mustang called ‘Upper Mustang’, and experience the life of the people that reside in this rain shadow area.

 Day 1: Arrival in Kathmandu 1300m